aklin/aklin.github.io/cv.md

 ### Current Projects

-My free time is spent on dockerizing the Browser suite.
-The main challenge I'm facing is packaging [Pinpoint][link-pp], our chemical cartridge, on top of Oracle DB, as well as turning manual installation instructions into verifiably correct executable scripts.
+My free time is spent on Dockerizing the [Browser][link-bro] suite.
+The main challenge I'm facing is packaging [Pinpoint][link-pp] (our chemical cartridge) on top of Oracle DB and turning manual installation steps into dependable executable scripts.

 ### Achievments